NavyaG-lab/Tech-writer/on-call_runbook.md

 _You need VPN access to follow the steps below._

+### Check reason for the failure

-**First:** check what was the reason for the failure, by following these steps:
+Check what was the reason for the failure, by following these steps:

 1. Access https://cantareira-stable-mesos-master.nubank.com.br:8080/scheduler/jobs/prod/itaipu-contracts?jobView=history
 1. You'll see the past instances of that task.
 Check if the first entry has failed around the time you got the alarm.
 If this entry indicates the task finished too long ago (15-23 hours ago), that was the previous run.
 That means the task was failed to be created in Aurora.
-In this case, refer to the section further below on **Checking errors directly in Airflow**.
+In this case, refer to the section further below [#checking-errors-directly-in-airflow](Checking errors directly in Airflow).
 1. To see the logs, click on the link that is an IP address that starts like `10.` ![image](https://user-images.githubusercontent.com/1674699/37596958-2dd3da18-2b7e-11e8-8b12-9ea541753656.png)
 1. Click the `stderr` link in the right end of the screen that will appear. `stdout` might also have useful info.
 1. Check the logs for any errors you can read, in some cases there could be an error message or an exception type that makes it clear what is the specific cause for the failure.